GGalina/Process-Numbers/README.md

 # Process-Numbers

-Test assignment for "Become a Developer 2024.
-Internship program" to Porta One.
-The program to process txt files that containing numbers and gice back ststistic information such as minimum value, maximum value, mean, median, longest decreasing sequence, and longest increasing sequence.
+Test assignment for the 'Become a Developer 2024 Internship Program' at PortaOne.
+The program processes .txt files containing numbers and provides statistical information, including the minimum value, maximum value, mean, median, longest decreasing sequence, and longest increasing sequence.

 ## Installation